 High earners can work around the income limits noted above by contributing to a Roth 401(k) if their company plan allows it.
 No income limits apply to Roth 401(k) contributions so it can make good sense for big earners to contribute to a Roth 401(k) or split contributions between a traditional and Roth 401(k).
 Total contributions cannot exceed the 2018 limit of $18,500 (or $24,500 for those 50 and older).

 3. Roth Conversions

 Seven years ago income limits on Roth conversions lifted so that anyone no matter how much money they make can convert a traditional IRA to a Roth in any given year.
-High-earners may not want to take the tax hit that a conversion would trigger while earning the big bucks, but if there is a year where income is lower (i.e., a sabbatical year, quitting a salaried job to work at a start-up) a Roth conversion may be a good move.
+High-earners may not want to take the tax hit that a conversion would trigger while earning the big bucks, but if there is a year where income is lower (i.e., a sabbatical year, quitting a salaried job, first years of retirement before RMD’s, to work at a start-up) a Roth conversion may be a good move.